kiniry/objective-c/s113023/Assignment2.2/readme.md

 Class types
 -----------
+In Objective-C all objects are allocted on the heap, and therefore we need pointers to access them.
+In Java we don't use pointers to the objects, Java keeps references to the objects in another way.
+The objects are still allocated on the heap though.

 Constructors and factories
 --------------------------
+In Objective-C we use the init-methods as constructors for objects.
+The correct way to define the designated initializer would be the following:

+	- (id) initWithStringParameter:(NSString *)stringParameter{
+		self = [super init];
+		if (self){
+			_stringParameter = stringParameter;
+		}
+		return self;
+	}

+In java we would use the constructor when using the new keyword.

 In Objective-C factories can be used for creating new instances of an object:
 A class-method (+) is used to create a new instance of the class and setting its properties according to the parameter values that are passed in.
 I have never seen this way of creating new instances of objects in Java.
 In Java I've always created an instance of a class by using a constructor for the class.

 Copying and cloning of objects
 ------------------------------
+In Objective-C when we set a pointer-variable equal to a another pointer-variable that points at an object, we will not copy the intire object to the new pointervariable.
+Instead the new pointervariable will contain a reference to the object.
+If we wish to instead copy the object to the new pointer-variable we could define the property for the instance of the object to @property(copy)...

 Dynamic typing
 --------------